 There’s no getting around the first part of this: This is a post about how to watch Yellowstone, even though Yellowstone is a show I can’t exactly recommend you or anyone else watch.
-Nevertheless it is a show I do watch, and so do at least 8 million other people, and because you’re reading this, it’s likely a show you watch too.
+Nevertheless it is a show I do watch, and so do roughly 12 million people, and because you’re reading this, it’s likely a show you watch too.

 It’s a Paramount show, so I can use my Paramount+ log-in, right?

 And yet, Yellowstone is not on Paramount+, so move right along to the next option.

 I can watch it on cable, though?

 Ooh, you’re on Yellowstone’s good side, aren’t you?
 After all, Yellowstone is a show about embracing tradition, about knowing that the old ways are the good ways (for certain narrowly defined versions of “old ways,” which include Manifest Destiny but not Indigenous land use).
 So it makes sense that the easiest way to watch Yellowstone is as a TV traditionalist.
 The second half of season five is due back in November.
-So when the time comes, sit down in front of your TV at 8 p.m. on a Sunday and hum “Appalachian Spring” while navigating your TV remote to either Paramount or CMT.
-(I’ve also heard it shows up on TV Land sometimes.)
+So when the time comes, sit down in front of your TV at 8 p.m. on a Sunday and hum “Appalachian Spring” while navigating your TV remote to the Paramount Network.
 You could also DVR it, if you must.